Compare secured loans

 Is a secured loan right for me?

 Before considering a secured loan, it's essential to assess your financial situation and borrowing needs.
-While secured loans offer the ability to borrow a lot more money, they also have a lot of risk, as you could lose you home or asset, which you put up as collateral, in the event that you're unable to keep up with repayments.
+While secured loans offer the ability to borrow a lot more money, they also have a lot of risk, as you could lose your home or the asset you put up as collateral if you can’t keep up with repayments.

 You can read more about borrowing against your home in our guide.